 1954: Hospital budget is $686,000.

-1958: Social Services department forms to better address non-medical needs of patients and families.
+1958: John Stockwell appointed hospital administrator, a job he has until 1962.
+Social Services department forms to better address non-medical needs of patients and families.

 1961: The Children’s Convalescent Center (for the treatment of rheumatic fever) is renamed the Children’s Cardiac Center and moved to Children’s Mercy.